rockset/rockset-js/packages/cli/README.md

   BODY  JSON object

 OPTIONS
   -f, --file=file         The config file to execute this command from.
-Format must be json.
-Keys are translated into
+Format must be [json|yaml].
+Keys are translated
-                          arguments of the same name.
+                          into arguments of the same name.
 If no BODY argument is specified, the whole object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help              show CLI help